MSU Fine and Performing Arts Alumni

 Leah Brown, mezzo-soprano

 Class of 2006, Mrs. Brown at native of Trinidad completed her M.A. in voice through our program and appeared in several of our productions including The Medium as Madame Flora and Treemonisha as Monisha.
-Leah is pursuing her Doctoral degree in voice and world music at the University of Connecticut in Storrs.
+Leah has earned the Doctoral Musical Arts in voice and world music at the University of Connecticut in Storrs and now an Assistant Professor in Voice at the University of Trinidad and Tobago.

 Jay DeVaughn, baritone